Island hopping by bike in Gothenburg's archipelago

 The Hönö countryside offers plenty of places of natural beauty.
 The Ersdalen nature reserve on the northwest side of the island is known for a type of rock climbing called bouldering.
 Meadows, gently sloping rocky cliffs, sandy beaches and shallow inlets line the eastern shore of the island.
 That’s where you’ll find Jungfruviken, with its pleasant hiking trail, swimming beach and a small playground.

 Travelling between the Öckerö islands by bike is easy and allows you to choose from a variety of accommodations to use as a base from which you can take daily outings.
 If you are travelling with the family, the Havskatten Hotel & Hostel on Hönö and Nimbus Öckerö on the adjacent island Öckerö are good options.
 Bed & Bike Öckerö occupies a newly renovated house in the traditional archipelago style, where you can reserve complete bicycle experience packages.
+In Hönö Klåva there is comfortable accommodation at the stylish Skärgårdshotellet right on the quayside.
+They also have a good restaurant with creative chefs that focus on locally grown products and seasonal ingredients.
 You can find more accommodation options on the Öckerö Islands here.

 Photographer: Frida Winter/Göteborg & Co

 Day 2 – bike to the north and take the ferry to Källö-Knippla, Hyppeln or Rörö